akyengo-Jr/SQL_learning_projects/covid_EDA_SQL_project/README.md

 MIT License - Free for educational use

 This project is inspired through youtube tutorial by AlexTheAnalyst.
-[Here's the link] (https://www.youtube.com/watch?v=qfyynHBFOsM)
+Here's the link: (https://www.youtube.com/watch?v=qfyynHBFOsM)
 Originally written with MSSQL.